kianfattahy/Blockchain-Price-And-Trade/README.md

 ## Overview

-The Blockchain Trading Bot is a powerful tool designed to interface directly with various blockchains and decentralized exchanges.
-Born out of a desire to automate and streamline interactions with liquidity pools, this bot bypasses traditional interfaces and provides a direct gateway to the blockchain using JavaScript.
+The Blockchain Trading Bot is a powerful tool designed to interface directly with various blockchains and decentralized exchanges, bypassing traditional interfaces and providing a direct gateway to the blockchain using JavaScript.

 ![Liquidity Pool Interface](https://user-images.githubusercontent.com/94335877/145323880-29d34804-eef9-470e-afd0-ded8d8e2a977.png)